aitorfernandez/saa-c02/vpc-1-overview.md

 - You can have up to five Amazon VPCs per AWS account per AWS Region.

 - Security groups control access at the instance-level, they support "allow" rules only, and they evaluate all rules before deciding whether to allow traffic into the instance(s).

-- Security groups operate at the instance level, they support "allow" rules only, and they evaluate all rules before deciding whether to allow traffic.